MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ## Improve build time and function inlining

-In this case, we can see that the `foo` function is taking the most time to compile.
+We can see that the `foo` function is taking the most time to compile.
 Investigating further, by opening the function, we see that the `foo2` function is marked with `__forceinline`.
 This function is inlined into many other functions, which is causing the build time to increase.
 We can remove the `__forceinline` directive from the `foo` function to reduce the build time.

 ## Troubleshooting